Construction Arbitrations in the Nuclear Sector

 International arbitration in the nuclear sector

-Not only was this arbitration played out in the public view, but in each case the ICC arbitration was only one part of the story.
+Not only were these arbitrations played out in the public view, but in each case the arbitration was only one part of the story.
 Public scrutiny, criticism and court action from environmental groups, together with investigations and public reporting by the nuclear regulators, were running in parallel.
-This is typical of arbitration in the nuclear sector, requiring counsel (and arbitrators) - to a far greater extent than in many construction arbitrations - to pay attention to the wider picture.
+Probity and cost audits, assessing the extent to which the financial consequences of these disputes can be passed through to consumers often follow.
+Further, the limited pool of owners and suppliers(both Tier 1 and lower tiers) active in this sector means that in many cases, whatever the outcome of the arbitration, the participants will have little or no option but to work together over the coming decades.
+This is typical of arbitration in the nuclear sector, requiring counsel (and arbitrators) – to a far greater extent than in many construction arbitrations – to pay attention to the wider picture.

 Nuclear safety – the overriding requirement